maduhu/cloudstack-docs/rtd/source/concepts.rst

 About Regions
 ~~~~~~~~~~~~~

-To increase reliability of the cloud, you can optionally group resources
+To increase availability of a very large cloud, you can optionally group
-into multiple geographic regions.
+resources into geographic regions.
 A region is the largest available
 organizational unit within a CloudStack deployment.
 A region is made up
-of several availability zones, where each zone is roughly equivalent to
-a datacenter.
-Each region is controlled by its own cluster of Management
+of availability zones.
+Each region is controlled by its own cluster of
-Servers, running in one of the zones.
+Management Servers, running in one of the zones.
 The zones in a region are
-typically located in close geographical proximity.
-Regions are a useful
+typically located in relatively close geographical proximity.
+Regions are a
-technique for providing fault tolerance and disaster recovery.
+useful technique for providing fault tolerance and disaster recovery.

 By grouping zones into regions, the cloud can achieve higher
 availability and scalability.
 User accounts can span regions, so that